 To prevent bricking of the device, the liberTV developer has installed all the binaries you may need in a temporary folder rather than in their traditional places on the filesystem.
 The command above widens our path so that we can invoke them as we normally would.
-Without it, most commands we try to issue will fail as the system cannot find the requisite binary to use it.
+Without it, most commands we try to issue will fail.

-10) Now that we have our commands at our fingertips, we can change our root and mobile passwords just as we would on a jailbroken iOS device.
+10) Now that we’re ready, we can change our root and mobile passwords just as we would on a jailbroken iOS device.
 First, type passwd to change the root password.

 11) The Terminal prompt will now ask you to enter a new password twice.
 Pick a strong one and type it in carefully, the letters will not show in Terminal as you type.